 9- Piscataway Animal Clinic- They do declaw but not too much.
 They suggested to start playing with the kittens paws to get it used to being touched so that the nails could be clipped at ease.
 Mentioned the humane alternatives.

 10- Evesham Veterinary Clinic- When a cat owner asks about a price for a declaw they ask, “do you want two or all four?”
-Cat owner asked, what do they recommend.
-Employee said, “the choice is yours.”
 They say that they do declaws on Mon. ,Tues., and Thursdays, and say, “it’s a very common procedure” and they said they, “average one a week.”
 Cost for a front declaw is $205 and all four feet is $245.
-Cat owner asks how they do the declaws and say, “it’s simple and they go in and remove the nail and some of the bone.”
-Cat owner asked if it’s bad for their cat or inhumane.
+Researcher asked how they do the declaws and the employee said, “it’s simple and they go in and remove the nail and some of the bone.”
+Researcher asked if it’s bad for a cat or inhumane.
 Employee said, “you can try a scratching post first if you want.”

 11-Holmdel Vet Clinic- They said that they don’t do declaws and it is “pretty brutal, old school, intense, it’s like cutting off the tips of your fingers and it sucks.
 Try soft paws.

 12-Edgebrook Animal Hospital- Said that it’s not good for a cat and is painful, and they don’t recommend it.
 Said that they are not declawing anymore because of the state law.